Battle of Acton: September 2-3

 Silently issuing out several miles from Forest City, the three scouts discovered the camp at 3:00 am, which was unguarded by pickets.
 Capt.
-Strout was soon alert to the hostile Dakota which were camped nearby with over 100 warriors.
+Strout was informed of the hostile Dakota which were camped nearby with over 100 warriors.
 A party of ten Dakota observed the exchange from a nearby house and hurried back to alert Little Crow that the Minnesotans had been warned.
 With the element of surprise lost, the Chief waited until morning to attack.
 Strout prepared his company to march at dawn, and stepped off heading southeast along the Pembina-Henderson trail, with 25 miles between his command and the fortified town of Hutchinson.
 The soldiers, mistakenly issued .62 caliber balls for their .58 caliber muskets, had to quickly whittle down 20 bullets per man before departing.

 Battle of Acton

 As Strout's command headed south along the west side of Long Lake, soldiers noticed the glistening of gun barrels in the distance.
 Strout initially believed this to be a relief column; this was not the case.
 It was Little Crow's smaller band of 35 men lurking in the wheatfields near Kellys Bluff.
 Scouts ahead of the column on Kelly's Bluff soon received gunfire and war cries of the enemy as they burst forward.
 While fighting on the lower ground, two soldiers were killed and several more were wounded, including scout Jesse Braham, who received a bullet to his lungs.
 Walker Among Stones' warriors evened the odds by rushing on the column's rear.
 Sergeant Michael Kenna took twenty men and charged with fixed bayonets up the bluff; giving time for the rest of the men to come up and fight from higher ground.
 Once all of Strout's command was in position, the only thing left to do was to decide on whether to fall back on Hutchinson or fight outnumbered on the Bluff.
 Some scouts, including Albert H. DeLong, a well-known local frontiersman, already left the field in an effort to bring reinforcements from Hutchinson.
 As his remaining forces rallied, Strout placed his men on both flanks of the wagon train.
 Before long, they continued under fire down the bluff toward Cedar Mills.